Leaf

 Orofacial Myofunctional Disorders (OMDs) include abnormal breathing and oral development, which affect how you breathe, sleep, eat and speak.
 An OMD can be the cause of speech disorders, like feeding and swallowing issues, speech disturbances like lisps, and voice disorders.
 Language delays, cognitive disorders, and behavioral concerns are also associated with OMDs due to poor sleep quality and atypical breathing related to reduced attention and the ability to participate fully in everyday life.

-Orofacial Myofunctional Therapy (OMT) uses neuromuscular re-education, pre- and post-surgical frenum protocols, and specific techniques to retrain breathing, oral motor patterns, and swallowing.
+Orofacial Myofunctional Therapy (OMT) uses neuromuscular re-education, and specific techniques to retrain breathing, oral motor patterns, and swallowing.
 When we can identify the causes relating to the dysfunction and eliminate compensations, our patients report greater outcomes and overall improvements in their quality of life.

 How can OMT help my child?